Firmware Upgrade¶

 expect breaking changes.
 Please report issues on our issue page or ask on our Discord server.

 You can also build your own firmware from the cloned sources.
-Follow the [build instructions in the project
+Follow the build instructions in the project README.

 Flash Using bmputil